frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 horizons of apostolate that God is placing before us, new people that we get to meet, new possibilities.

-The pandemic, the social media, there are all sorts of new means for transmitting the message of the gospel.
+The pandemic, social media, there are all sorts of new means for transmitting the message of the gospel.
 There are new people who are hungry to hear these things.
 We have to look to the future.

-Recently, Pope Francis has talked about how there is a great spiritual emptiness in the world.
+Recently, Pope Francis has talked about how there is a great spiritual emptiness in the world (Pope Francis, Apostolic Exhortation, *Querida Amazonia*, Point 108, February 2, 2020; *Angelus*, June 19, 2016).

 Our Father would like to say this is our world.
 This moment of history---it is the world that God has entrusted to us.

 He wants us to fill that spiritual emptiness with all the good things that we have to give, with the apostolate of apostolates, with the care